huggingface/datablations/README.md

 ### Repeating

-We experiment with repeating data on [C4](https://huggingface.co/datasets/c4) and [OSCAR](https://huggingface.co/datasets/oscar).
+We experiment with repeating data on [C4](https://huggingface.co/datasets/c4) and the non-deduplicated English split of [OSCAR](https://huggingface.co/datasets/oscar).
 For each dataset, we download the data and turn it into a single jsonl file, `c4.jsonl` and `oscar_en.jsonl` respectively.

 Then we decide on the amount of unique tokens and the respective number of samples we need from the dataset.
 Note that C4 has `478.625834583` tokens per sample and OSCAR has `1312.0951072` with the GPT2Tokenizer.
 This was calculated by tokenizing the entire dataset and dividing the number of tokens by the number of samples.
 We use these numbers to calculate the needed samples.